rage/programming-23/data/part-1/2-information-from-the-user.md

 </sample-output>

 Let's have a closer look at the way the `print` command is used above.
-Within the brackets of the command there is text in quotation marks, but there are also variable names which refer to input from the user.
+Within the brackets of the command there is both text in quotation marks as well as variable names which refer to input from the user.
 These have been combined with a `+` operator, which _concatenates_ two strings into a single string.

 String and variables can be combined quite freely: